Lunar Rover

 Excavator Bucket

-As Mechanical Lead, I oversee the design of custom components across 10+ subteam members, ranging from drivetrain projects that enable our rover to move to excavation projects that allow our rover to dig and deposit regolith - moon 'dirt' that can serve as a useful resource in future lunar colonies.
-We began design in Summer 2025, first designing our drivetrain and manufacturing our first wheel using waterjet and manual milling.
-Since then, we have conducted testing of our wheel and motor to inform further design iterations and started working on concepts for our excavation system.
+As Mechanical Lead, I oversee the design of custom components across 10+ subteam members, ranging from drivetrain projects that enable our rover to move to excavation projects that allow our rover to dig and deposit regolith (moon 'dirt').
+We began design in Summer 2025, first designing our drivetrain and manufacturing using waterjet and manual milling.
+Since then, we have conducted testing of individual wheels and motors to inform further design iterations and developed a concept for our excavation system.

 FEA